Study Group Dates

 These sessions are currently led by John Beck, a previous Chairman and vice

 Chairman of the BIG.
-He has been a professional graphologist for 43 years and his
+He has been a professional graphologist for over 40 years and his

 main field of expertise is in Jungian graphology, using Archetypes in the field of